bl4de/ctf/HACK.LU_CTF_2015/Module_Loader_Web100_writeup.md

 (https://github.com/bl4de/ctf/blob/master/HACK.LU_CTF_2015/Module_Loader_web100/Module_Loader2.png)

-It looks like we can see any file we want to as they are just printed out, here's source code of date module:
+It looks like we can see any file we want to as they are just printed out, here's source code of _time_ module:

 ```php
 <?php